 You can see the promotion of British Values embedded into the ethos and values of West Hill but below are a few key examples:

-Despite being an Academy the school has made the decision to develop schemes of work that are in line with the Tameside Locally Agreed Syllabus for Religious Education to ensure that boys develop a deep and detailed understanding of religious traditions that are present within our local community.
-Boys learn about each of the six main world religions at KS3.
-In Year 7 boys consider why it is important to learn about religion in their first unit ‘What is Religion?’, in Year 8 boys look specifically at prejudice and discrimination in the ‘Prejudice & Discrimination’ unit, and in Year 9 boys look at justice, tolerance and harmony in the ‘Justice and Conflict’ unit.
+- In Year 7 boys consider why it is important to learn about religion in their first unit ‘What is Religion?’ and look specifically at prejudice and discrimination in the ‘Prejudice & Discrimination’ unit, and in Year 9 boys look at justice, tolerance and harmony in the ‘Justice and Conflict’ unit.
 Also in Year 9 boys spend some time learning about the Holocaust and why it is important that we remember.

 These examples are by no means exhaustive and many more examples can be seen across each department.

-- Boys develop an understanding of how they can influence decision-making through the democratic process via the School Council and through the Senior Team hustings and elections.
+Boys develop an understanding of how they can influence decision-making through the democratic process via the School Council, outsider speakers and through the Senior Team hustings and elections.

 - At West Hill we use opportunities such as general or local elections to hold mock elections:

 Using opportunities like general or local elections to promote fundamental British values provides pupils with an active understanding of democracy and gives them an opportunity to learn how to argue and defend points of view.
-This year we held a West Hill referendum on Britain’s exit from the EU.
+We held a West Hill referendum on Britain’s exit from the EU.
 Campaigns were led entirely by the boys on the GRIT team with a leave and remain campaign.
 Boys campaigned tirelessly but in the end the remain camp won the referendum with 57.3% of the vote.
 There will also be a mock election on this year’s general election.

 All staff have taken part in ‘Channel’ training and the school has good links with Greater Manchester Prevent Team.